mitsuba-renderer/drjit/src/python/docstr.rst

           from drjit.auto import Array4f, Float, UInt32
           source = Float(...)
           result = dr.gather(ArrayXf, source, index=index, shape=(16, len(index)))

-    - This optimization also applies to atomic scatter-adds performed on the LLVM backend when using the :py:attr:`drjit.ReduceMode.Expand` reduction strategy.

     Packet gathers yield a modest performance improvement on the CUDA backend, where they produce fewer and larger memory transactions.
 For example, a